Faribault, Minnesota: Geography

 According to the United States Census Bureau, the city has an area of 15.67 sqmi; 15.32 sqmi is land and 0.35 sqmi is water.
 The confluence of the Straight River and the Cannon River is within the city limits.
 Sakatah Lake State Park and Nerstrand-Big Woods State Park are nearby.

 Interstate Highway 35 runs along the city's western edge.
 The city is served by two full interchanges and one partial interchange.
 Before I-35's completion, traffic was routed through town, generating significant sales revenue for retailers that had a major highway running past their doors.
-Around 1975, the last portions of I-35 were completed and through traffic started to bypass Faribault.
+Around 1975, the last portions of I-35 were completed, and through traffic started to bypass Faribault.
 On that same corridor through town, the White Sands Swimming Pool ("Minnesota's Largest Outdoor Swimming Pool") operated from 1964 to 1977.
-This swimming area is now the White Sands Dog Park, as well as the trailhead of the Sakatah Singing Hills Trail, which runs to Mankato.
+This swimming area is now the White Sands Dog Park, as well as the trailhead of the Sakatah Singing Hills State Trail, which runs to Mankato.
 The Mill Towns Trail is planned to run to Northfield.
-The site includes parking, restrooms and a shelter.
+The site includes parking, restrooms, and a shelter.